wylie/peterthibeault/README.md

 <a name="homepage"></a>
 ## Homepage

-The **omepage** is the main page that users see and everything in the Admin section will show up here.
+The **Homepage** is the main page that users see and everything in the Admin section will show up here.

 <a name="navigation"></a>
 ### Navigation